Macau - bring on the bling!

 Taipa Island has an increasing number of hotel choices.
 One older stalwart is the Regency Hotel, the former Hyatt Regency.
 The Regency is an oasis of calm for family or business stays surrounded by thrusting condominiums.
 The 326 rooms are well appointed and attractive, several looking onto the bay.
 You’ll find an open-air pool area with a Mediterranean feel, two restaurants, and 12 function rooms.

-Flexing new muscle along the Cotai strip is Studio City Macau (studiocity-macau.com), which late-2015 brings an immense 500,000sq ft casino and gaming space along with Studio City Hotel (aimed at the luxury market), and Golden Eye (the highest ferris wheel in the world at 130m above the ground).
+Flexing new muscle along the Cotai strip is Studio City Macau (studiocity-macau.com), which opened in late-2015 at the Lotus Bridge immigration point on Cotai bringing an immense 500,000sq ft casino and gaming space along with Studio City Hotel (aimed at the luxury market), Golden Eye (the highest figure-eight ferris wheel in the world at 130m above the ground), a multi-theatre resident magic show and 4D flight simulation ride.
 The hotel features two modern blocks - the Celebrity Tower and Star Tower with 800 rooms in each.
 There is conference and MICE space for up to 6,000 persons, luxury brand shopping at The Boulevard at Studio City, endless dining, and all this in an art deco 'Gotham City' package.
 Look out for Batman.
 Everything's possible here.
+The shopping space runs right around the central gaming area featuring all the major designer brands from Gucci, Fendi BOSS and Balmain, to Prada, MCM and Roberto Cavalli.

 Any Venetian Macao review involves acres of walking.
 We came heeled in sturdy rubber.
 The Venetian has its sights firmly set on staying among the best Macau casino hotels around and is pulling no punches in the Cotai brawl.
-As an “integrated resort” with a spa, gym and vast 600-store shopping mall, 3,000 spacious suites and exhibition and conferencing space "large enough to hold 90 Boeing 747s", The Venetian is gigantic, and getting bigger.
+As an “integrated resort” with a spa, gym and vast 600-store shopping mall, 3,000 spacious suites and exhibition and conferencing space "large enough to hold 90 Boeing 747s", The Venetian is gigantic.

-Expanding the empire is the Malo Clinic Spa, which fully opened in 2010.
+Expanding the empire was the Malo Clinic Spa, which got into its stride in 2010.
 The 85,000sq ft integrated wellness centre comprises 58 spa suites, six operating theatres, 50 doctors, and an army of therapists.
 The Malo Clinic SPA is a specialist in dentistry that has grown to embrace wellness, preventative care, and “implantology” (plastic surgery in plain English).
 Now it is branching out into newer Chinese medicine of scientific bent.

 Then, lest we forget, there’s the whopper of a casino to exercise your wallet further.
 The 546,000sq ft gaming floor boasts about 6,000 slot machines and over 700 tables making this one of the largest Macau casino hotels around.
 This resort is a gigantic whimsical recreation of the "canals and icons of Venice”.
 If you’ve had enough of the Italian gondolas with singing gondoliers, you’ll, reassuringly, be able to catch a Chinese sampan too.
-The place is gunning to be among the best Macau conference hotels and, given its sheer size and glitz, this should not be beyond reach.
-Pick from small meetings or bigger conventions.
+The place is ranked among the best Macau conference hotels while doubling as a child-friendly escape.
+Pick from small meetings or large conventions.
+There's no end to versatile MICE venues.
 Bring your team across for inspiration or plan a wedding at the Venetian Macao.
+And don't forget to bring sturdy walking shoes.

 Conrad Macao/ photo: hotel